PTG-Kitware/angel_system/TRAIN_AND_RUN_README.md

   activity-truth-COCO.json
 ```

 ### Storage on Gyges
 - On gyges, raw data is located at
-  - `/data/PTG/medical/bbn_data/Release_v0.5/v0.56/<task>`
+  - Zed "Pro" data `/data/PTG/medical/bbn_data/Release_v0.5/v0.56/<task>`
-- pre-trained models are available on `https://data.kitware.com/#collection/62cc5eb8bddec9d0c4fa9ee1/folder/6605bc558b763ca20ae99f55`
+  - Hololens Golden data: `/data/PTG/medical/bbn_data/lab_data-golden/`
+  - Hololens Working data: `/data/PTG/medical/bbn_data/lab_data-working/`
-- In this pipeline we are only provided with object detection ground truth training data, which is located `/data/PTG/medical/object_anns/<task>`
+- In this pipeline we are only provided with object detection ground truth
+  training data, which is located `/data/PTG/medical/object_anns/<task>`
-- For real-time execution, we store our models in /angel_system/model_files
+- For real-time execution, we store our models in `angel_system/model_files/`
+  which are provisioned by Ansible by configuration.

 ##### Examples of files and what they are used for: